Filipino Traveling to Germany -a checklist you cannot overlook

 First things first.
 When I met my ex-boyfriend, now my husband, a citizen of Germany, my life became more complicated!
 I know, right?
 Get this, present that, you need this, prepare that.
 Haha.
 Kidding aside, all the struggles and challenges were worth it.

-If you’re moving to Germany to join your German/Filipino husband, here are the things that you should pay attention to, prepare carefully.
-In other words, crucial ingredients to plan your move abroad smoothly.
+If you’re moving to Germany to join your German/Filipino husband, a friend, or a relative who plans to invite or visit someone in Germany, here are the things you should pay attention to and prepare carefully.
+In other words, they are crucial ingredients to plan your move abroad smoothly.

 What are these?